MrWiz1410/LS-Web-Dev/Week1/HTML.md

 ### Advanced Code Editors (Optional)

 Although the common text editors serve the basic purpose, it is often recommended to use advanced editors that make it easier for you to code seamlessly.
-The choice of code editors is entirely based on one's own preferances with each editor offering its own advantages.
+The choice of code editors is entirely based on one's own preferences with each editor offering its own advantages.
 We'll be covering VS Code, in the links below:
  - Download:  https://code.visualstudio.com/
  - Emmet:  https://code.visualstudio.com/docs/editor/emmet
  - Live Server: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer